kuzzleio/kuzzle/doc/2/api/controllers/document/delete-by-query/index.md

 Returns an object containing information about the deleted documents:

-- `ids`: an array containing the list of each deleted documents identifier.
+- `ids`: an array containing the list of each deleted document identifier.
 - `documents` an array of the deleted documents.
 These contain their respective contents if the `source` is set to `true`.

 ```js